 Hi, I’m Will.

-I’m a computational biologist working as a postdoctoral fellow in Bill Noble’s lab in the University of Washington Department of Genome Sciences.
-My research primarily focuses on employing machine learning to make sense of mass spectrometry data (including, but not limited to proteomics).
+I’m a postdoctoral fellow mentored by Bill Noble in the University of Washington Department of Genome Sciences.
+My research is at the interface of machine learning and mass spectrometry, where I have developed machine learning methods to analyze proteomics and other mass spectrometry data.
 I received my PhD in 2018 from the University of Maryland, Baltimore, under the direction of Dudley Strickland and David Goodlett.

 Outside of science I enjoy good coffee, being outside, playing banjo, and riding my fixed-gear around town.